abhinemani/abhinemani.github.io/_lessons/8-cityhall.md

 permalink: /lessons/city-101/
 ---
 ## Overview
+Whether you sell to government or not, your startup is going to be bound up in the public sector wherever you are and whatever you do.
+The question you have is to take advantage of it or not.
+That’s what 21st Century “public affairs” or “government relations” or whatever you want to call it: Being Smart About Working with Cities.

+In the US alone, governments spend over $200B annually on technology, and that only scrapes the surface of the technology industries they affect in their jurisdictions: logistics, mobility, drones, social, communication, etc. You may not know of an angle to engage a public agency, but there is.
+Knowing how governments work, and what opportunities they hold, are essential for 21st century entrepreneurship.
+Having worked with hundreds of cities, here's how to work with local governments: for approval, revenue, or (ideally) both
 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 48px; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;
  border-radius: 8px; will-change: transform;">